dsaidgovsg/terraform-modules/modules/amazon-linux/README.md

 [AWS EMR](https://aws.amazon.com/emr/), which only accept Amazon Linux based AMI at the moment.

-This is mirrors some of the Ansible playbooks in [core](../core/packer/roles) and converts some tasks that are specific to Ubuntu / `apt` into Amazon Linux / `yum` ones.
+This mirrors some of the Ansible playbooks in [core](../core/packer/roles) and converts some tasks that are specific to Ubuntu / `apt` into Amazon Linux / `yum` ones.

 ## How to use